DavideDalDosso/Consolegeddon/README.md

 # Consolegeddon

 Known bugs:
-Lag: causing the game to accidentally not tag properly causing them to not be targeted by turrets nor count towards defeat;
-Causing the game to believe there are no miners nor turrets in field causing it to have the base cost.

-Right click somehow is automatically binded to [E] which causes to put walls.
+Right click somehow is automatically binded to [E] which causes to put walls every tick.

-Left click causes the program to lag until next input which allows to artificially cause the previously lag related issues to occur on command.
+Left click causes the program to lag, it should not show any big issues.

 TODO: